In Victory: Magnanimity

 Surely the KGB, who ran Ted Hall as a spy, knew about his brother?
 Perhaps even first…?

-The next piece of the Secret History of Silicon Valley puzzle came together when Tom Byers, Tina Selig and Mark Leslie invited me to teach entrepreneurship in the Stanford Technology Ventures Program (STVP) in Stanford’s School of Engineering.
-My office is in the Terman Engineering Building.
+The next piece of the Secret History of Silicon Valley puzzle came together when Tom Byers, and Tina Seelig invited me to teach entrepreneurship in the Stanford Technology Ventures Program (STVP) in Stanford’s School of Engineering.
+My office was in the (now demolished) Terman Engineering Building.

 Since I was interested in the history of Silicon Valley, Entrepreneurship, and now Terman, I began to understand that Terman had a lot to do with the proliferation of microwave companies in Silicon Valley in the 1950’s and ’60’s.
 But how?
 And why?
 So I started to read all I could find on the development of microwaves.
 That led me back to the history of radar in World War II – and a story you may not know.